 If you are a Class B Employee, you are eligible to make Elective Deferrals under the Plan out of your own compensation.
-You are NOT, however, entitled to receive any Matching Contributions.
+You are NOT, however, entitled to receive any Matching Contributions under the Plan made by the Employer.

 Who are excluded employees?